 Here, we are listing down some of the major features of OCE and their overview, for customers looking to understand this Product’s capabilities in a nutshell.

-• Building Websites: The building blocks of an OCE based website includes Sites, Themes, Components and Templates.
-OCE offers a list of industry standard Themes, Templates and Components to readily kickstart building enterprise level engaging websites without having to on-board a developer.
+• Building Websites: The building blocks of an OCE-based website include Sites, Themes, Components, and Templates.
+OCE offers a list of industry-standard Themes, Templates and Components to readily kickstart building enterprise-level engaging websites without having to onboard a developer.
 That said, businesses can still create their own brand experiences by building their customized components and look & feel.
-Developers will need to use KnockoutJS framework to build them, that are drag-droppable on Pages.
-When page building is ready, Users can preview and publish the Site with one button click to make it available for public.
+Developers will need to use the KnockoutJS framework to build them, that are drag-droppable on Pages.
+When page building is ready, users can preview and publish the Site with one button click to make it available for the public.

-• Desktop Application: OCE provides a client-based application that can be installed both on Windows and Mac, to access OCE instance and upload, organize and retrieve assets from one or more OCE instances and accounts.
-This feature helps users to work offline and deal with large volume and size of assets at a time.
-The seamless synchronization capability keeps your Web interface, Desktop app and Mobile Apps up to date.
+• Desktop Application: OCE provides a client-based application that can be installed both on Windows and Mac, to access OCE instances and upload, organize and retrieve assets from one or more OCE instances and accounts.
+This feature helps users to work offline and deal with a large volume and size of assets at a time.
+The seamless synchronization capability keeps your Web interface, Desktop app, and Mobile Apps up to date.

-• Microsoft Office Integration: OCE provides a default MS Office plugin along with Desktop App installation, using which Users can work with synched files directly from the Office document.
-If MS Office Online Integration is enabled on User’s desktop, he can also work in Office document directly from the Web client.
+• Microsoft Office Integration: OCE provides a default MS Office plugin along with Desktop App installation, using which users can work with synched files directly from the Office document.
+If MS Office Online Integration is enabled on the user’s desktop, he can also work in Office document directly from the Web client.

-• Collaboration: Links to Files and Folders in OCE can be made available to Users and Groups by sharing them to both Organizational and external users.
-The privileges of the recipient depend on the Role set for them i.e. Viewer, Downloader, Contributor and Manager.
+• Collaboration: Links to Files and Folders in OCE can be made available to users and groups by sharing them with both Organizational and external users.
+The privileges of the recipient depend on the role set for them i.e. Viewer, Downloader, Contributor, and Manager.